-The National Center for Advancing Translational Sciences (NCATS) is a new model of collaboration for several intramural programs.
-This Center, established in December 2011, focuses on addressing challenges associated with translating observations in the laboratory, clinic, and community, into interventions that improve the health of individuals and the public.
+A relatively new model of collaboration for several intramural programs is the National Center for Advancing Translational Sciences (NCATS).
+NCATS, established in December 2011, focuses on addressing challenges associated with translating observations in the laboratory, clinic, and community, into interventions that improve the health of individuals and the public.
 To accomplish its broad mission, every NCATS program fosters collaborations, partnerships, and team science.
 Some of these programs do not fit neatly within the definitions of this report as typical intramural research collaborations or sharing of resources, but programs such as the Therapeutics for Rare and Neglected Diseases, Bridging Interventional Development Gaps, and Molecular Libraries are recognized as qualifying for budgetary reporting in this report.
 These programs match NCATS' uncommon intramural scientific expertise and technology resources with NIH IC-supported extramural investigators or NIH IC intramural investigators to advance the scientific goals of a project.
 The unique technological and operational support from NCATS includes a new generation of pharmacological tools, establishment of partnership agreements, regulatory support, and access to contract services.
 As a result, successful applicants - both intramural and extramural - to these programs benefit from NCATS' efforts to improve diagnostics and therapeutics development, and make translational science more efficient, less expensive, and less risky.
 In this way, NCATS complements the work of the private sector and the other NIH ICs.
-These collaborations are not necessarily co-funded by other ICs and do not involve the exchange of funds; rather, they operate by "in-kind" contribution of unique resources in scientific collaboration and have formal processes for project selection, entry, and progress reporting.
+These collaborations are not necessarily co-funded by other ICs and do not involve the exchange of funds; rather, they operate by "in-kind" contribution of unique resources in scientific collaboration and have a formal process for project selection, entry, and progress reporting.

 Trans-NIH collaborations reflected in Table 1 provide crucial support for projects and programs in a wide-range of scientific disciplines of biomedical, behavioral, and social science research; clinical trials evaluating strategies to prevent and treat diseases; observational cohort studies involving individuals with infectious or chronic diseases; and training programs designed to mentor the next cadre of basic and clinical biomedical researchers.
-Multi-IC funding of FOAs also permits leveraging of resources; this helps to support additional highly meritorious grants and projects and advance critical science.
+Multi-IC funding of FOAs also permits leveraging of resources so that additional highly meritorious grants and projects can be supported and critical science is advanced.

-In addition to the collaborations reflected in Table 1, there are many informal collaborative activities resulting in multi-IC sponsored workshops, research priority-setting task forces, scientific working groups, topic-focused scientific interest groups, and guidelines panels.
+In addition to the collaborations reflected in Table 1, there are many informal collaborative activities resulting in multi-IC sponsored workshops, research priority setting task forces, scientific working groups, topic focused scientific interest groups, and guidelines panels.
 These collaborations do not involve the exchange of funds; rather, they operate by "in-kind" contribution of unique resources in scientific collaboration and provide formal processes for information sharing on new initiatives, scientific advances, and identifying future directions to advance NIH research programs.